Nvx12/container-logs-grafana-loki/README.md

 - **Loki**: Log aggregation system.
 - **Promtail**: Agent that ships the logs to Loki.
 - **Grafana**: Visualization tool for querying and displaying the logs.
+- **Prometheus**: records metrics in a time series database built using an HTTP pull model, with flexible queries and real-time alerting.

 ## Setup